Things to Bring

 Suggested Health Items to Bring to Campus

-- Information: insurance and pharmacy cards; physicians' name, address, telephone number; emergency telephone numbers; prescription refills, including glasses prescription
+- Information: insurance and prescription cards; physicians’ name, address, telephone number; emergency telephone numbers; prescription refills, including glasses prescription; medical history

 - Current prescription medications, in their original containers